 A quick and shallow dive into the anatomy of the brain, it is made up of two kinds of tissues; white matter and grey matter.
 The grey matter covers regions of the brain that are responsible for muscle control and sensory perception.
 As we age, the volume of the grey matter decreases considerably.
 But if you meditate, your chances of losing volume in the grey matter are low.

-How should we meditate?
+How should we do our mindfulness meditation training?

 With plenty of methods for meditating, you’ll surely find the right one for you.